 - Medication management: You’ll have ongoing, regular access to a perinatal psychiatrist who can prescribe and manage medications.

 Perinatal / postpartum depression is an urgent issue, and the longer you wait to get help, the harder it can be to feel better.
-If you, or anyone know, is experiencing symptoms of perinatal depression, please call your obstetrician, primary care doctor, or Allegheny Health Network Women’s Behavioral Health at (412) 578-4030 for more information on the program.
+If you, or anyone know, is experiencing symptoms of perinatal depression, please call Allegheny Health Network Women’s Behavioral Health at (412) 578-4030 for more information on the program.
 If you are interested in making a new patient appointment, please call (412) 526-9520.